totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 2. Employees who wish to vape in their own, single occupancy, office may do so with the door closed but the production of excessive clouds of vapour (cloud chasing) is not permitted.

 3. Employees are advised to avoid inhalation of second hand tobacco smoke and vapour.
-Although there is currently no evidence of transmission by this method, this is a precautionary measure.
+Although there is currently no evidence of transmission by this method, this is a precautionary measure and Government guidance recommends erring on the side of caution.

 Hazard: Meeting Rooms – potential risk of infection or transfer of virus due to close contact.

 1. Employees are advised that face-to face meetings of up to 3 people only may be held in the Board Room and Just Sheepskin Showroom, meetings of up to 8 people may be held in the Main Showroom and then only when absolutely essential.
-Social distancing guidelines must be followed and face coverings are mandatory, unless documented exemptions apply on medical grounds.
+Social distancing guidelines must be followed.
+Face coverings are optional where social distancing guidelines can be maintained unless colleagues / other attendees make a specific request to the contrary.
+Face Coverings are also optional where documented exemptions apply on medical grounds.
 Video-conferencing is proving a safe, successful and convenient alternative for both internal and external meetings.

 2. Visitors from outside the Company are discouraged unless absolutely essential, e.g. contract cleaning staff.